Jyunpp/LearningSpark/README.md

-# study
+# Learning Spark

-to keep my study materials
+to keep my spark study materials..

+This Project has practice code & myNote for each chapter.

+I'm Jihyun.
+Thank you :)